pulledlamb/the-challenge/README.md

 ## Features
 - [x] Multi-Step forecasts with confidence intervals and trading signals, using CNN model;
 - [x] Sentiment anlaysis using Reddit r/forex comments and sentiment score as a predictive variable;
+- [x] Multi-step forecasts, using LSTM model;
+- [x] Hybrid LSTM-GARCH model, using GARCH parameters as a predictive variable;
-- [  ] Look into if model is memorizing instead of learning;
+- [o] Look into if model is memorizing instead of learning;
-- [  ] Add backtesting, using predicted signals;
+- [x] Add backtesting, using predicted signals;
+- [  ] Investigate the wiggly RMSE metric;
 - [  ] Automatically partial fit the model when new data comes in, every 2h/1d;

 ## Acknowledgements